alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

   * Reworked hybrid success chance formula.
 Seeds no longer have an impact on success rate, as they just allow you to get more seeds as output.
 Crops are now the main "bonus" item, and they provide a much higher bonus when they are a pair.
 This discourages cheap crops being used as a low-cost high-reward bonus when hybriding with expensive crops.
   * Each crop pair now provides an extra output seed upon hybrid success.
 Input crops are still destroyed after every hybrid attempt.
   * Hybrid process can be attempted without using crops (only seeds), but the process takes an extra day and has a -50% success chance.
+  * Added some more random ideas for extra content.

 8/27/2021
   * Initial code created.